Bengali Harlem and the Lost Histories of South Asian America

 Bengali Harlem and the Lost Histories of South Asian America is a non-fiction book by American academic and filmmaker Vivek Bald about the historical migration of Bengali people from South Asia to the United States.

 About author

 Vivek Bald is an Associate Professor of Writing and Digital Media at Massachusetts Institute of Technology and a filmmaker.

 Content

 The book examines the arrival of Bengali sellers in Harlem in the early part of the 20th century, and the establishment of a Bengali neighborhood in Harlem in the 1920s.
-The book also examines the arrival of Bengali Muslim settlers in Treme, New Orleans.
-The book was inspired by Habib Ullah, a sailor from Noakhali who settled in Harlem in the 1930s.
+The book also examines the arrival of Bengali Hindu settlers in Treme, New Orleans.
+The book was inspired by a Bengali man, a sailor from Bengal who settled in Harlem in the 1930s.
 The book examines passenger records and census papers to picture the life of early Bengali settlers and how they settled to largely African-American neighborhoods because of racial segregation then.